Sacramento–San Joaquin River Delta

-The Delta was formed by rising sea level following glaciation, leading to the accumulation of Sacramento and San Joaquin River sediments behind the Carquinez Strait, the sole outlet from the Central Valley to the San Pablo.
+The Delta was formed by rising sea level following glaciation, leading to the accumulation of Sacramento and San Joaquin River sediments behind the Carquinez Strait, the sole outlet from the Central Valley to San Pablo Bay.
 The narrowness of the Carquinez Strait coupled with tidal action has caused the sediment to pile up, forming expansive islands.
 Geologically, the Delta has existed for about 10,000 years, since the end of the Last Glacial Period.
 In its natural state, the Delta was a large freshwater marsh, consisting of many shallow channels and sloughs surrounding low islands of peat and tule.

 Since the mid-19th century, most of the region has been gradually claimed for agriculture.
 Wind erosion and oxidation have led to widespread subsidence on the Central Delta islands; much of the Delta region today sits below sea level, behind levees earning it the nickname "California's Holland".
 Much of the water supply for Central California and Southern California is also derived from the Delta, via pumps located at the southern end of the Delta.
 The pumps deliver water for irrigation in the San Joaquin Valley and municipal water supply for Southern California.